RajSidwadkar/Databases/README.md

 # Databases
-This repo constitutes of implementation of various databases.
+This repo constitutes implementation of various databases.